LeoCh01/Quol/README.md

 ## Adding Custom Tools

-To create a new tool, you can add a folder to the `windows` directory and add the folder name in the `settings.json` file.
-You can use the template provided in `windows/example` folder as a starting point.
+To create a new tool, you can add a folder to the `tools` directory and add the folder name in the `settings.json` file.
+You can use the template provided in `tools/example` folder as a starting point.

 ```
 example/